jasminesis/unity/README.md

 - CSS
 - JavaScript - AJAX

-What is your application (elevator pitch, ideally in one sentence) What value does your application provide to your audience?
+What is your application (elevator pitch, ideally in one sentence) Connecting children who want to play games together, allowing them to schedule
+What value does your application provide to your audience?
 What steps have you taken to entice users? (user experience, a fancy frontend, trying out functionality before being forced to signup)